cambutler33/my386blog/_posts/2023-03-29-Golf-Earnings-EDA.md

 # Boxplots and Analyses

-5ish - 10ish figures and tables that give the reader a feel for your data with a few sentences of interpretation or explanation

 The following code was used to create a boxplot for each of the independent variables we want to track in this analysis.
 ```
 fig, axes = plt.subplots(8, 1, figsize=(5, 30))